-$^{^{\}rm 10}$ And any other instruments such as convertible shares and/or other derivatives.
+&lt;sup>10 And any other instruments such as convertible shares and/or other derivatives.

-• The increase would leave the company with less than thirty percent (30%) of its new authorisation outstanding after adjusting for all proposed issuances; or iii.
-Reduction of capital
+- The increase would leave the company with less than thirty percent (30%) of its new authorisation outstanding after adjusting for all proposed issuances; or - The authorisation exceeds a period of 18 months.